Sylvia Nussbaum, age 100, died on Friday January 25, 2019 in Seattle.

-Sylvia Nussbaum died on Friday January 25 from a viral respiratory infection.
-She was born in New York City April 10, 1918, to Sol and Sarah Robbins, Jewish immigrants from Russia.
-She grew up in the Bronx and Brooklyn, graduating in 1936 from Hunter College, followed by an MSW at Tulane University.
+Determined to be an independent woman, she graduated in 1936 from Hunter College in New York and ventured to New Orleans for graduate school, earning a master’s degree in social work at Tulane University.
 Returning to New York, she met Jacob Nussbaum at a social work conference and they married in 1943.
-Her sons Berl and David were born in 1945 and 1948.
+Their sons Berl and David were born in 1945 and 1948.

-Later, they found a succession of unconventional offbeat beautiful places close to nature to reside and walk.
-During the winter months through the 1980s they lived in a trailer campground in Key Largo, Florida, close in the mangrove and just feet from the water.
+Later, they found a succession of unconventional beautiful places, close to nature, to sojourn and walk.
+During the winter months through the 1980s they lived in a trailer campground in Key Largo, Florida, surrounded by mangrove forest and just feet from the water.
 Sylvia did yoga in the mornings and walked miles with Jack on the flat backroads nearby.
-They spent spring and summer in New York City, Ashfield MA in the Berkshires, and Shirley, NY, a stone’s throw from the Fire Island National Seashore.
+Back north, they spent spring and fall in their Central Park West apartment, and summered in the Berkshire Mountain hilltown of Ashfield MA and later in Shirley, NY, a stone’s throw from Long Island’s Great South Bay and the Fire Island National Seashore.

 Sylvia’s great devotion was the raising of her sons and the lifelong support of her husband, the great love of her life.
 Jack, a great story teller, kept her laughing for many, many years.
 They traveled the nation and the world in adventurous ways throughout their lives.

-She was a literate, articulate woman, deeply interested in the world around her and widely read.
+Sylvia was a literate, articulate woman, deeply interested in the world around her and widely read.
 She loved to laugh and had a subtle, often ironic sense of humor.
 Her love of Yiddish and Jack’s prodigious talent and broad knowledge of it added a dimension to her life and laughter.
 Sylvia took great joy in preparing food for family and friends, and passed that joy on to her children and grandchildren.
 She knitted for her whole life, producing beautiful sweaters and as her vision declined, dozens of hats she gave to family, friends and helpers.